microsoft/datashaper/javascript/tables/docs/tables.api.md

 //
 // @public (undocumented)
 export function container(id: string, table?: ColumnTable): TableContainer;

-// Warning: (ae-missing-release-tag) "determineParserType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function determineParserType(options?: ParserOptions): ParserType;

 // Warning: (ae-missing-release-tag) "determineType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //